insight-creative/insight-creative-2018/blog/_posts/2018-10-31-six-steps-to-a-better-sales-strategy.md

 3. **_Provide your current clients with exceptional customer service._** Make sure you also encourage them to refer their friends.
 Satisfied current clients—and their successful testimonials—will be your best sales tool.

 4. **_Offer to be a guest speaker at events._** You’re a wealth of knowledge.
 Develop a presentation about your strengths and give just enough nuggets of wisdom that attendees want to know more.
-Make sure you reach out to everyone in attendance to see if a followup meeting is warranted.
+Make sure you reach out to everyone in attendance to see if a follow-up meeting is warranted.

 5. **_Offer a one-time discount._** Often people don’t know what they’re missing until they’ve experienced something better.
 Give prospects a chance to utilize your services at a discount.
 After all, they have a boss to report to.
 This takes the pressure off making a bad decision.
 Just make sure you impress them with the project.